appliedbinf/pima-docker/README.md

 pima_interface.py <- This is the python interface script Preloaded.json <- This json file denotes reference files that are preloaded in the docker
 ```
 The python Interface manages calling the docker and handling standard arguments.

-**note to run this script, you may require elevated permissions depending on how docker was installed**
+**Note: To run this script, you may require elevated permissions depending on how docker was installed**
 ### Quickstart
 A typical fastq run can be executed with given reference & mutation files
 ```commandline